Ivan Ilić (footballer, born 2001): International career

 Ilić made his first competitive matches with Serbia under-14 national team at the international tournament in Croatia in 2015.
 He noted 2 caps for the team, in matches against host country and the United States.
 In November 2015, Ilić was invited into the Serbia U15 squad, after which he represented the team until 2016.
 In early 2016, he was also with U16 national team.
 He has been called into the Serbia U17 squad since 2016.
 As a team member, he qualified for the 2017 UEFA European Under-17 Championship.
 Ilić also continued playing with under-17 level in 2017–18 UEFA qualifications, scoring his first goal for the team in 2–1 victory over Norway on 21 October 2017.

 He made his debut for Serbia national football team on 7 June 2021 in a friendly against Jamaica.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in a group stage match against Brazil.
 Serbia finished fourth in the group.

+Ilić was selected in Serbia's squad for the UEFA Euro 2024.
+He played in all three group stage matches, against England, Slovenia and Denmark.
+Serbia finished fourth in the group.

+Ilić suffered an anterior cruciate ligament injury during the European qualifier against England in November 2025.

 Style of play

 As a left-footed player, Ivan appeared as a left-back in early years of playing football.
 Later he converted his position on the field to defensive midfielder, and through the youth career, Ilić usually played pairing with his older brother Luka as a central midfielder.
 He is also available to play a classic defensive role in 4–1–4–1 formation, which he mostly played in national team.
-Like his brother, Ivan is 1.82 m tall.